 One of Cape Town’s most popular family restaurants rating as one the 100 top restaurants in South Africa, it is run by the Marco’s family already for 30 years.

-One of my favourite restaurants in Cape Town.
+One of our favourite restaurants in Cape Town.
 Delicious food and great views of the Waterfront.
 Just to go for an espresso and one of their lovely desserts is a must when shopping at the Waterfront.
 Open from Noon everyday.

 Lovely food and great pizza, which is rated by many as the best pizza in town.
-Vibey and great views of the Waterfront as well, as the restaurant is located on the first floor of the V&A Shopping Centre.
+Vibey and great views of the Waterfront as well, as the restaurant is located on the first floor of the V&A Shopping Centre

 This popular restaurnat comes highly recommended by Cape Town's Italians and it is a great place to meet fellow Italians in the Northern Suburbs.

-Another highly recommended restaurant for authentic Italian food: "One thing however one must never do, is walk into his restaurant and ask for Hamburgers, Fish and Chips or Pies.
+Another highly recommended restaurant for authentic Italian food was shared with us from one of our Italian readers: "One thing however one must never do, is walk into his restaurant and ask for Hamburgers, Fish and Chips or Pies.
 Ben serves quality Italian Food, and is proud of it.
 Making food Ben will tell you, "Comes from the heart".